Belief vs. Knowledge

 By overwhelming judgment from Democrats and most Republicans, the general consensus was that the House Managers put on a brilliant prosecution and proved Mr. Trump’s “Incitement of Insurrection” far beyond any doubt.

 The other consensus was that the defense did a poor job, bungling its case with meandering, unprepared arguments and mendacious obfuscation.
 Donald was reported to have been furious at the performance after Day 1 opening arguments.
-The three defense team members were no-name attorneys, all that Donald could get after being refused by the first-, second-, and third-string lawyers in the field of constitutional law.
+The three defense team members were no-name attorneys, all that Donald could get after being refused by the first-, second-, and third-string litigators in the field of constitutional law.

 Lead House Manager Jamie Raskin (D-Md.) said, “Former president Trump may not know a lot about the Framers [of the Constitution], but they certainly knew a lot about him [in planning for a rogue president].”

-The defense raised their voices, pounded the lectern, feigned indignance, lied about the law, and said, “Nah-ahh.”
+The defense lawyers raised their voices, pounded the lectern, feigned indignance, lied about the law, and said, “Nah-ahh.”

 Senate Vote, Feb.
 13